-For policy year 2021-22, the Department of Enterprise Services, Office of Risk Management (ORM) has purchased cyber liability insurance from Alliant Insurance Services.
-Like last year, this insurance is available only to agencies who participate in the Alliant Property Insurance Program (APIP).
-Agencies in the APIP program have the following cyber liability insurance available:
+For policy year 2024-2025, the Department of Enterprise Services, Office of Risk Management (ORM) has purchased cyber liability insurance from Alliant Insurance Services for small agencies.
+This insurance is available only to agencies who do not participate in the Alliant Property Insurance Program (APIP).
+The Small Agency Cyber Liability Insurance Pool provides the following coverage:

-APIP Cyber Liability Insurance - This policy provides the state with limits of \$2,000,000 per claim / \$2,000,000 aggregate subject to sub-limits where applicable.
-This policy has changed (explained below) relative to the 2020-21 term.
+• This policy provides covered individual agencies with limits of \$1,000,000 per claim / \$5,000,000 aggregate for most coverages.
+See below for specific coverages.